alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 ### 4.1: Using the data analytics virtual machine

+The Safe Haven contains a Linux VM for data analysis, with different packages installed on to it.
+The VM allows you to carry out data science research, completely isolated from the internet.
+You can access different applications from the terminal, including RStudio, Atom, jupyter notebook and Spider Integrated Development Environment.
+You can also access HackMD and Gitlab, through the browser in the VM.
 The analytics environment can be accessed through the `Shared VM` (desktop) app.
 Please log in with username `firstname.lastname` and password `password`.

 ![](images/VM_arrived.png)